-Recently, the State of California adopted a law broadly regulating businesses' processing of personal information, the California Consumer Privacy Act of 2018, or CCPA, which went into effect January 1, 2020.
-The CCPA's definition of "personal information" is broad enough to include online identifiers provided by individuals' devices, applications, and protocols (such as IP addresses, mobile application identifiers and unique cookie identifiers) and individuals' location data, if there is potential that individuals can be identified by such data.
-The CCPA establishes a new privacy framework for covered businesses by, among other requirements, establishing new data privacy rights for consumers in the State of California (including rights to deletion of and access to personal information), imposing special rules on the collection of consumer data from minors, creating new notice obligations and new limits on the "sale" of personal information (interpreted by some to include common advertising practices), and creating a new and potentially severe statutory damages framework for violations of the CCPA and for businesses that fail to implement reasonable security procedures and practices to prevent data breaches.
-The CCPA also offers the possibility to a consumer to recover statutory damages for certain violations and could open the door more broadly to additional risks of individual and class-action lawsuits even though the statute's private right of action is limited in scope.
+Recently, the State of California adopted two laws broadly regulating businesses' processing of personal information, the California Consumer Privacy Act of 2018, or CCPA, and the California Privacy Rights Act, or CPRA.
+The CCPA, which went into effect January 1, 2020, defines "personal information" broadly enough to include online identifiers provided by individuals' devices, applications, and protocols (such as IP addresses, mobile application identifiers and unique cookie identifiers) and individuals' location data, if there is potential that individuals can be identified by such data.
+The CCPA establishes a new privacy framework for covered businesses by, among other requirements, establishing new data privacy rights for consumers in the State of California (including rights to deletion of and access to personal information), imposing special rules on the collection of consumer data from minors, creating new notice obligations and new limits on the "sale" of personal information (interpreted by many observers to include common advertising technology practices), and creating a new and potentially severe statutory damages framework for violations of the CCPA and for businesses that fail to implement reasonable security procedures and practices to prevent data breaches.
+The CCPA also offers the possibility for a consumer to recover statutory damages for certain violations and could open the door more broadly to additional risks of individual and class-action lawsuits even though the statute's private right of action is limited in scope.

-The California Attorney General has proposed regulations implementing the CCPA that could impose further limitations.
-Although we have attempted to mitigate certain risks posed by the CCPA through contractual and platform changes, we cannot predict the timing or outcome of the California Attorney General's rulemaking or the effect of the CCPA and its implementing regulations on our business.
-Responding to requirements under the CCPA and the proposed regulations will continue to affect our operations (and those of our industry partners).
+Further, the CPRA recently passed, which imposes additional notice and opt out obligations on the digital advertising space, including an obligation to provide an opt-out for behavioral advertising.
+When the CPRA goes into full effect in January 2023, it will cause us to incur additional compliance costs and may impose additional restrictions on us and on our industry partners.
+Although we have attempted to mitigate certain risks posed by the CCPA and CPRA through contractual and platform changes, we cannot predict with certainty the effect of the CCPA and CPRA and their implementing regulations on our business.
+Responding to requirements under these laws and the related regulations will continue to affect our operations (and those of our industry partners).